Health care in retirement: What’s your plan?

 Nora and Joe: Using an HSA together with their 401(k) accounts to prepare for retirement

 Opportunity: Nora and Joe have been saving for retirement in each of their 401(k) accounts.
 This year, Nora’s employer offers a high-deductible health care plan (HDHP) with an HSA option, and Nora chooses to enroll with family coverage.
-Strategy: Nora estimates that her family’s out-of-pocket health care expenses are $3,600 for the year, so she decides to put twice that amount, $7,200, into her account to take full advantage of the tax savings on her HSA contributions, while saving what she doesn’t spend each year for retirement.
+Strategy: Nora estimates that her family’s out-of-pocket health care expenses are $3,600 for the year, so she decides to put twice that amount, $7,200, into her account to take full advantage of the potential tax savings on her HSA contributions, while saving what she doesn’t spend each year for retirement.

 An image of a middle-aged couple standing in their kitchen and smiling